amidos2006/DeepTingle/README.md

 # DeepTingle
 A Deep NN used to generate stories which will tingle your butt.
+To test the system visit http://www.deeptingle.net.

 This repo contains all the code required to train DeepTingle or a similar system.
 This repo consists of the following: